Wayne Curry: Career

 From 1975 until 1978, Curry worked in the administration of Prince George's County Executive Winfield Kelly.
 Kelly was the executive for Prince George's County from 1974 until 1978.
 Curry's career began as a staffer responsible for writing constituent reply mail.
 He later went on to serve as community affairs assistant, administrative assistant to the county's Chief Administrative Officer and senior assistant to the executive.
 While working for Kelly, he also attended law school at night, earning his Juris Doctor degree from the University of Maryland School of Law in 1980, graduating with honors.

-From 1980 until 1983, Curry worked as a real estate and development lawyer for the "Michael Companies".
+From 1980 until 1983, he worked as a real estate and development lawyer for the "Michael Companies".
 In 1984, Curry started his own law practice and became a well-known, successful corporate attorney.

 From 1984 to 1992, Curry was General Counsel for "Dimensions Health Corporation", a major healthcare business that operates Prince George's General Hospital Center, the Laurel Regional Hospital, and the Bowie Health Center.
-Mr. Curry has served as Chairman of the United Way Campaign of Prince George's County, President of the Prince George's County Chamber of Commerce, Chairman of the "School Superintendent's Advisory Committee on Black Male Achievement", Chairman of the "Prince George's County Substance Abuse Advisory Board", a member of the "Board of Directors of the Prince George's County Christmas in April", Director of "United Communities Against Poverty", and Director of the "Bonnie Johns Children's Fund."

-In 1994, Curry returned to the county executive's office and made history when he became the first African American to serve in the County's highest elected office.
+In 1994, he returned to the county executive's office and made history when he became the first African American to serve in the County's highest elected office.
 He served two consecutive terms from December 1994 to December 2, 2002.

 Curry served on Governor Robert Ehrlich's 2002 transition team into the Governor's Mansion.
 Curry was appointed Commissioner to the Maryland Port Commission in 2003 by Gov. Ehrlich, a Republican.
-He was prominently mentioned in the news media as a speculative candidate for Lieutenant Governor when Ehrlich ran (unsuccessfully) for re-election in 2006, although Kristen Cox was eventually chosen as Ehrlich's running mate.
+He was prominently mentioned in the news media as a speculative candidate for Lieutenant Governor when Ehrlich ran unsuccessfully for re-election in 2006, although Kristen Cox was eventually chosen as Ehrlich's running mate.